 The organization had implemented procedures to monitor and measure the characteristics of the QMS processes.
-Achievement of planned results were available and when not met, corrections and corrective actions were taken.
+The achievement of planned results was available and when not met, corrections and corrective actions were taken.

 8.2.6.
 Monitoring and measurement of product